-We are of the opinion that this sacrifice awareness is pervasive, and many religious communities consider it the ultimate religious stance.
-Anyone who finds themselves ambivalent and questioning is educated to see it as a failing, to perceive themselves as a “compromise” religious person (and will be dubbed “Dati lite” in contemporary Israeli slang), who pits their own national and personal insights against what is considered an absolute and exalted halakhic obligation.
+We are of the opinion that this awareness of sacrifice is pervasive, and many religious communities consider it the ultimate religious stance.
+Anyone who finds themselves ambivalent or questioning is educated to see it as a failing, to perceive themselves as a “compromised” religious individual (dubbed “dati lite” in contemporary Israeli slang) who pits their own national and personal insights against what is considered an absolute and exalted halakhic obligation.

-Nevertheless, there are other meta-halakhic values and principles from the Jewish narrative that trump, or at least oppose, the idea of the “sacrifice.”
-Indeed, many would never even conceive of not treating a wounded person on Shabbat because they have internalized the principle of “pursuit of peace.”
-However, there have been solitary rabbinic voices calling to refrain from - in the name of religious principles and values such as “the sanctity of life” the idea of “in the shadow of god” or the principle of “pursuing justice” - reducing a woman’s humanity.
-Our impression is that the “sacrifice” awareness is presented as the sole desirable religious awareness in the framework of anti-feminist rhetoric, and is used to raise doubts, as we will see below, about the level of religious commitment of those who take “egotistical” feminist stands, who sanctify, ostensibly, themselves and their desires instead of subordinating themselves to divine will.
-The fact that the idea of the “sacrifice” constitutes an obstacle is emphasized even more in light of the fact that some religious feminists attribute their critique to a moral approach derived from Judaism itself!
+Nevertheless, there are other meta-halakhic values and principles from the Jewish narrative that overcome, or at least oppose, this idea of “sacrifice.”
+Many would never even conceive of not treating a wounded person on Shabbat because they have internalized the principle of the “pursuit of peace.”
+However, in the name of such religious principles, ideas and values like “the sanctity of life,” “the shadow of god” or “pursuing justice”, solitary rabbinic voices –– have issued a call to refrain from reducing a woman’s humanity.
+Our impression is that the consciousness of “sacrifice” is presented as the sole desirable form of religious awareness in the framework of anti-feminist rhetoric and is used to raise doubts, as we will see below, about the level of religious commitment of those who take “egotistical” feminist stands and ostensibly “sanctify” their own desires instead of subordinating themselves to the divine will.
+The fact that this idea of “sacrifice” constitutes an obstacle is emphasized even further on the basis of how some religious feminists attribute their critique to a moral approach derived from Judaism itself.

-We will now demonstrate how the sacrifice model is used to undermine the foundations of the religious-feminist project regarding womens’ Torah learning.
-We point primarily to how the “sacrifice” theology forms a significant obstacle that seeks to educate from the outset to a “proper” religious philosophy.
-We will offer two examples: the first is a direct example of the connection between rejecting religious feminism and the idea of the sacrifice; while in the second instance, the connection is more hidden but, we argue, goes directly to the narrative level, and seeks to direct the drama occurring from within between paideic and imperial forces towards more “desirable” paths.
+We will now demonstrate how the sacrifice model is used to undermine the foundations of the religious feminist project regarding women’s Torah learning.
+In doing so, we point primarily to how sacrifice theology forms a significant obstacle that seeks to educate from the outset in a “proper” religious philosophy.
+We will offer two examples.
+The first is a direct example of the connection between the rejection of religious feminism and the idea of the sacrifice; in the second instance, the connection is more hidden but, we argue, goes directly to the narrative level and seeks to direct the drama occurring within between paideic and imperial forces along more “desirable” paths.

-For example, Rav Haim Navon, whose sacrifice theology we discussed above, writes, “I admit that I cannot manage to understand for example why the Torah says a woman cannot be a witness, but it is clear to me that if that is what the Torah says, then it is the truth and we must conduct our lives accordingly.”
-And later on he writes,
+For example, Rav Haim Navon, whose sacrifice theology we discussed above, writes: “I admit that I cannot manage to understand for example why the Torah says a woman cannot be a witness, but it is clear to me that if that is what the Torah says, then it is the truth and we must conduct our lives accordingly.”
+Later on, he continues:

 Prof. Tamar Ross wrote an impressive book from a philosophical perspective about feminism and Judaism – Expanding The Palace of Torah.
 The main point of the book is an attempt to interpret and shape our familiarity with Judaism in light of feminist insights.
 There is no thought given to the possibility of the opposite process: to interpret and shape feminism in light of the Torah.

-Navon ostensibly celebrates the entry of women theologists and scholars to the theological and Torah discourses, yet he demands a “loyalty pledge” if you will, a clear declaration in advance that will dictate the results of the interpretive process, subjugating feminist beliefs (which are considered external and secondary to religion and a result of personal preference) to the Torah and Divine will (as he understands them).
-Sacrifice theology serves quite explicitly therefore as a tool to police potential halakhic and/or theological changes in the spirit of gender equality.
+Navon ostensibly celebrates the entry of women theologians and scholars into theological and Torah discourses while demanding, so to speak, a “loyalty pledge”: a clear declaration in advance that will dictate the results of the interpretive process, subjugating feminist beliefs (considered external and secondary to religion and a result of personal preference) to the Torah and divine will (as he understands them).
+Sacrifice theology serves quite explicitly, therefore, as a tool to police potential halakhic and/or theological changes that may arise from a commitment to gender equality.